certfix/certfix-cli/README.md

 #### `certfix login`

-Authenticate with the Certfix API.
+Authenticate with the Certfix API using username/password or personal access tokens.

+> **💡 Recommended**: Use personal access tokens for CLI authentication.
+See [PERSONAL_TOKEN_AUTH.md](PERSONAL_TOKEN_AUTH.md) for setup instructions.

 **Interactive mode (recommended):**